Host a Block Party

 - No permits are required.

 Pick a time and date that will allow the most people to attend.
-During work hours may be difficult.
-Think about a weekday, evening or weekend.
 Give yourself enough time to organize and advertise your event.
-If you are hosting it in a park, make sure you get confirmation from the City before advertising your event.
+If you are hosting it in a park, get confirmation from the City before advertising your event.

 Get help from friends and neighbours to make the block party happen.
-When you involve people in the planning they will be more likely come out and be involved.
 If people have specific tasks such as planning a game to play, taking care of food, or dropping off invitations to neighbours, it makes it much easier.
-Don't forget to ask people to help with setup and clean up.
+Don't forget to ask people to help with set up and clean up.

 All sorts of things can happen at a block party!
 Ideas include: